5th Annual

 QCA Trainings

-On Wednesday, we will offer two day-long QCA trainings, one introductory and the other advanced.
+On Wednesday, we will offer three QCA trainings:

+A half-day (afternoon) advanced training for those with prior experience with the QCA for R package, and those who have completed the morning’s basic training.
 Get answers to all of your most pressing questions about the QCA package for R by its author, Adrian Duşa.
 Professor Duşa will provide detailed procedures of how to perform QCA with R, and discuss alternative methodological solutions to various research situations, using the latest developments in the R package, in both written command and the embedded graphical user interface.
-This course is specifically for those who have already have experience conducting QCA with R.

 Financial Support

-A limited number of travel grants and registration waivers will be available for graduate students and others needing financial support.
-To apply for a travel grant, please email aqca@compasss.org.
+A limited number of travel grants will be available for graduate students and others needing financial support.
+You must register for the conference prior to applying for a travel grant.
+To apply for a travel grant, please email aqca@compasss.org by January 15.
+Announcements of awards will be made in February.
 In order to maximize the support that we can provide, please exhaust your institution’s financial support before applying for support from the conference.

 Sponsors

-We thank all of the institutional sponsors of AQCA, who make this conference possible.
+We thank all of the current and past institutional sponsors of AQCA, who make this conference possible.
 We are actively seeking additional sponsors, particularly those who can provide additional financial support for conference attendees through the travel grant program.
 If you would like to become a conference sponsor, please email aqca@compasss.org.